-Ready to go?
-Here's what to expect when visiting Spain in October.
-From unique local events such as the Barcelona Jazz Festival and Architecture Week in Madrid to fabulous weather, you really can't go wrong with any destination in this beautifully diverse country.
+From unique local events such as the Barcelona Jazz Festival and Architecture Week in Madrid to fabulous weather, you really can't go wrong with any destination in this beautifully diverse country in October.

 Spain Weather in October

 Keep in mind that the weather in Spain in October can vary greatly depending on where in the country you are.
 In general, though, the average high temperature throughout the month is between 60 and 70 degrees Fahrenheit (15 to 21 degrees Celsius), and the average lows come in at around 50 to 60 degrees Fahrenheit (10 to 15 degrees Celsius).

 What to Pack

 October sees everything from major national events to small, local celebrations taking place all over Spain.
 Visitors can learn about Spanish wines, see famous jazz musicians, explore local architecture, and more this month.

 - Architecture Week: In September and October 2020 (dates to be confirmed), learn about some of the Spanish capital's most iconic buildings during this fascinating and fun-filled week in Madrid.
-(September 30–October 7, 2019)

-- Cavatast: Celebrate cava, Spain's signature sparkling wine, at this weekend full of wine and food in Catalonia.
-(October 4–6, 2019)
+- Cavatast: Celebrate cava, Spain's signature sparkling wine, at this weekend full of wine and food in Catalonia on from October 2 to 4, 2020.

-- Spanish National Day: Spanish heritage is commemorated with solemn military parades and awe-inspiring aviation flyovers in Madrid for this public holiday on October 12, 2020.
+- Spanish National Day (Hispanic Day): Spanish heritage is commemorated with solemn military parades and awe-inspiring aviation flyovers in Madrid for this public holiday on October 12, 2020.

-- Barcelona Jazz Festival: Household names and up-and-coming stars of the genre convene in the Catalan capital, performing at more than a dozen venues around town.
+- Barcelona Jazz Festival: Household names and up-and-coming stars of the genre convene in the Catalan capital, performing at various venues around town.
 The event runs from October 28 through mid-December of 2020.

-- Bilbao Night Marathon: This event will be held virtually from October 24 to November 1, 2020, with runners recording their times from anywhere in the world.
+- EDP Bilbao Night Marathon: This event will be held virtually from October 24 to November 1, 2020, with runners recording their times from anywhere in the world.
 Typically it takes place with runners moving through the streets of one of the Basque Country's most iconic cities after dark.
-(October 19, 2019)

-- Horror & Fantasy Film Festival: San Sebastian's main cinematic event takes place in September, but the city also plays host to its delightfully terrifying counterpart just in time for Halloween.
+- Horror & Fantasy Film Festival: San Sebastian's main International Film Festival takes place in September, but the city also plays host to its delightfully terrifying counterpart just in time for Halloween.
 In 2020, look for the 31st annual event from October 30–November 6.

 October Travel Tips

 - On major national and local holidays, such as Spanish National Day on October 12, many businesses such as family-owned stores will close for the day and public transport schedules are limited.
 Keep this in mind when shopping or running errands.

-Still wondering if visiting Spain in October is a good choice for you?
-Check out our complete guide to the best time of year to visit Spain for a full month by month breakdown of what to expect throughout the year.
+If you are wondering whether visiting in October is a good choice, check out our complete guide to the best time of year to visit Spain for a full month by month breakdown of what to expect throughout the year.